barrie-cork/thesis-swarm/project_docs/architecture/feature_implementation.md

 # Feature Implementation Details

 **Note:** This document outlines feature implementation using Wasp (version `^0.16.0` as specified in `project_docs/1-wasp-overview.md`).
-For the most up-to-date Wasp API details and general Wasp documentation, **developers should consult the Context7 MCP to fetch the latest Wasp documentation.** For Thesis Grey specific logic, component structure, UI, and detailed workflows, developers **must always refer to the UX/UI plans in the `project_docs/UI_by_feature/` directory, the `project_docs/architecture/workflow.mmd` diagram, and the overall architecture documented in `project_docs/architecture/`.**
+For the most up-to-date Wasp API details and general Wasp documentation, **developers should consult the Context7 MCP to fetch the latest Wasp documentation.** For Thesis Grey specific logic, component structure, UI, and detailed workflows, developers **must always refer to the UX/UI plans in the `project_docs/UI_by_feature/` directory, the `project_docs/mermaid.mmd` diagram (formerly workflow.mmd), and the overall architecture documented in `project_docs/architecture/`.**

 This document provides an overview of how each core feature of Thesis Grey is implemented using the Wasp framework.